Segments API

 ## Manage Saved Segments

 Segments define reusable subscriber logic in a workspace.
-A segment can represent people who match tags, fields, status, engagement, import history, or other supported conditions.
+A segment can represent subscribers who match tags, fields, status, engagement, import history, or other supported conditions.

 Use the segments API when an external builder, migration script, reporting tool, or CRM sync needs to create or inspect subscriber rules outside the app.

 Segments are definitions, not copied subscriber lists.
-The subscriber group can change as subscribers change.
-That makes segments useful for targeting and reporting, but preview important definitions before saving or sending to them.
+The matching subscriber group can change when subscriber records change.
+Segments are useful for targeting and reporting, but preview important segment definitions before you save them or send to them.

-1. List existing segments before creating a new one.
+1. List existing segments before you create a new segment.

 2. Build the segment definition from tags, custom fields, status, forms, sequences, events, or other supported conditions.

-3. Call the preview endpoint before saving complex or migrated logic.
+3. Call the preview endpoint before you save complex or migrated logic.

-4. Compare the preview result with expected counts from the source system or Mailrith app.
+4. Compare the preview count and matching subscribers with the expected counts from the source system or Mailrith app.

-5. Save the segment only after the definition is understandable and the app's `Live Preview` matches the expected subscribers.
+5. Save the segment only after the definition is easy to understand and the app's `Live Preview` matches the expected subscribers.

-6. Ask users to review important saved segments in [Segments](https://mailrith.com/docs/segments.md) before using them in live broadcasts.
+6. Ask users to review important saved segments in [Segments](https://mailrith.com/docs/segments.md) before they use those segments in live broadcasts.

-- List segments when choosing subscribers for an external workflow.
+- List segments when you choose subscribers for an external workflow.

-- Create segments when importing reusable subscriber rules from another system.
+- Create segments when you import reusable subscriber rules from another system.

 - Update segments when the external source of truth changes the rule definition.

-- Use preview before saving complex logic or before using a segment in a high-impact campaign.
+- Use preview before you save complex logic or before you use a segment in a high-impact campaign.

 ## Endpoint Overview